appliedinnovationcorp/nexus-v3/docs/deployment.md

 ## Overview

-This guide covers deployment strategies for the Nexus Workspace monorepo across different environments.
+This guide covers deployment strategies for the aic Workspace monorepo across different environments.

 ## Prerequisites